dsgrid/dsgrid/docs/source/how_tos/spark_cluster_on_kestrel.rst

 The best candidates are the 256 standard nodes (no GPUs) with 1.92 TB NVMe M.2 drives.
 Please refer to the `Kestrel system configuration page
 <https://www.nrel.gov/hpc/kestrel-system-configuration.html>`_ for specific hardware information.
-The GPU nodes will work well, but at a greater cost in AUs.
+The GPU nodes will work as well, but at a greater cost in AUs.

 If those nodes are not available, you may be able to complete your queries by using the standard nodes and specifying a path on the Lustre filesystem in the Spark configuration file